panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 message;         // message is defined
 ```

-A variable is *not defined* when there is no name binding available in the current scope.
+Contrary, a variable is *not defined* when there is no name binding available in the current scope.

-Examples of *not defined variables*:
+Examples of *non defined variables*:

 ```javascript
 pi;     // Throws ReferenceError: pi is not defined